Samsung Galaxy S25 Ultra: Everything You Need to Know

 Samsung switched from an aluminum to a titanium frame on the Galaxy S24 Ultra.
 The Galaxy S25 Ultra should retain the titanium frame.
 Some reviewers, and we ourselves found the titanium quality to be a a little cheap.
 A silicone cover left scratch marks on our Galaxy S24 Ultra’s frame after continuous use for several months.
 It’s unclear if Samsung will upgrade the titanium quality of the Galaxy S25 Ultra.
 The frame should be completely flat on the new phone, another departure from the slightly curved edges on the Galaxy S24 Ultra.

 Overall, the 2025 Samsung flagship will look notably different from the front.
 We recently got our first 3D renders of the Galaxy S25 Ultra.
 Samsung is allegedly keeping the camera layout unchanged.
+The same has also been confirmed through leaked images of a protective case.
 However, the camera rings may see a redesign to match the Galaxy Z Fold 6.
 It’s unconfirmed though.
 In the gallery below, the latter two images are said to depict the Galaxy S25 Ultra’s frame and camera design more accurately.

 Galaxy S25 Ultra: Display